Monday, December 22, 2014

 Storefront at 6962 N. Clark, 2006

-So I've been taking photographs of these storefronts.
+So I've been taking photographs of these amazing storefronts.
 I'm not sure where it's leading, but it's a good opportunity to play around with color.
 This is a combination of Prismacolor markers and color pencils.

 ___________________________________________